-For example, you may notice that, while the description refers to the diamond as “colorless,” the grade given about the lack of color is “D.” Each category has its lingo and abbreviation set, and the more familiar you are with these descriptors, the easier it becomes to understand the difference between individual diamonds and, ultimately, the rarity of Internally Flawless stones.
+For example, you may notice that, while the description refers to the diamond color as “colorless,” the grade given is “D.” Each category has its lingo and abbreviation set, and the more familiar you are with these descriptors, the easier it becomes to understand the difference between individual diamonds and, ultimately, the rarity of Internally Flawless stones.

-When it comes to grading internally flawless diamonds, clarity and cut are the most important distinguishing characteristics.
-Clarity and cut are the two factors that play the biggest role in how much sparkle a diamond has.
-Cut especially plays a large role in how shiny the diamond is.
+When it comes to grading internally flawless diamonds, cut and clarity are the most important distinguishing characteristics.
+Cut and clarity are the two factors that play the biggest role in how much sparkle a diamond has.
+Cut quality especially plays a large role in how shiny the diamond is.
 If a diamond is cut too shallow, then the light simply reflects off the surface of the diamond, like it would a mirror.

 If a diamond is cut too deep, then the light has a hard time escaping the gem, which muffles the overall sparkle of the stone.
-A diamond has to be cut to just the right proportions to maximize brilliance, which is why cut is so important.
+A cut diamond needs just the right proportions to maximize brilliance, which is why cut is so important.
 If your internally flawless diamond is not cut to the right proportions, then the lack of inclusions within the stone will not matter—the light will not be able to properly refract within the stone.

 There are four grades of cut for diamonds, and they are as follows:

 Some bigger name jewelers and engagement ring specialists claim to have diamonds that are “super ideal” or “brilliant cut,” but these are not recognized by the GIA.
-When dealing with a brand name jeweler, it’s crucial to avoid these sales ploys.
+When dealing with brand name retailers, it’s crucial to avoid these sales ploys.

 Claims are made that these elite diamonds are cut to a new standard that makes the stone sparkle more and shine brighter.
 While this cut of diamond may sound enticing, it’s simply not true.
 No one aspect of the diamond can make it shine or sparkle more or less; all four attributes contribute to the overall character of the stone.